-I am an undergraduate honors student at the University of Texas at Austin studying computer science and neuroscience.
+I am an MD-PhD student at the University of Texas Southwestern Medical Center.
+I did my undergraduate degree at the University of Texas at Austin, where I studied computer science and neuroscience.
 I'm passionate about understanding neurological diseases on a fundamental level and hope to do impactful work at the intersection of neuroscience, computer science, and mathematics.

 For anyone wishing to contact me about anything, please email me.
 I'm not yet at that point in my career where I'm too busy to respond.

 When a neuropsychiatric disease alters a person's cognitive experience, what was the fundamental cause?

 I want to study the brain and its diseases from a principled approach.
 I want to be able to ask the right questions that can tease out the differences between causes.

 Relying on a harmonious blend of experiment and theory, I hope to make inroads toward a unified theory of cognition that explains why so many neuropsychiatric diseases have intensely heterogeneous clinical presentations and comorbidities.

 I am currently doing a summer PhD rotation in the lab of Wenhao Zhang, PhD at UT Southwestern.
 I am working on understanding how neural circuit dynamics may implement Bayesian computations in the brain.

 I worked on optimizing high-density neural recordings in non-human primates in the lab of Alex Huk, PhD at UT Austin.
 This was my first in-depth experience with experimental neuroscience.
 I helped with non-human primate surgeries, recordings, and data analysis.
 My project involved using Neuropixels probes to record from cortical columns in marmosets.